Armored Heart: Tamed Soul

 Her artist… Lauren… Miss Lauren.
 The kind girl with pink hair and warm hands began working and kneading Celia’s body.
 She let herself sink into the sensations, just as she had with the pose.
 Each press of Lauren’s thumbs and squeeze of her hands relaxed Celia, and she felt something shift and change as she relaxed.
 The model that was Celia seemed to shed off her like water, fading away and letting the warrior Celia – the real Celia – take the forefront.

 She drifted in a daze, laying on her back in Lauren’s bed.
 She still knew that there were things she was following, things she didn’t remember.
 The priestess, her Miss Lauren, no longer her artist, was looking at her adoringly.
 “You took to that so well, Celia.
 You’re such a good girl.”
 Heat whispered across Celia’s body, pleasant but distant.
-It was violets, dark and deep.
+It was Lavender, dark and deep.
 “Now, awaken,” she said, and leaned down.

 Her lips met Celia’s, and at the same time, the haze vanished like morning dew before the sun.
 She was awake, and still under Lauren’s power.
 “That was wonderful, Miss Lauren,” she sighed, grabbing hold of the priestess for a hug.
 To be so devoted to her role, knowing it wasn’t her, but knowing it was temporary, letting herself enjoy it, felt amazing.
 Other ideas bubbled up, other things she could try.
 A Celia who was a maid like Violet, a Celia who was as giggly and carefree as Lauren was when she wasn’t being steadfast, or even a kitty Celia who was as needy as Tabby.